Mizzlr/mizzlr.github.io/resume.md

 Read my [impressive résumé](/assets/resume.pdf) at the beginning of my career.

 In short
-1. I have been **state topper rank #1** holder during my time under PES University (affiliated to VTU)
+1. I have been **state topper rank #1** holder during my time under PES University (affiliated to VTU).
-2. I have secured **99% in Mathematics, 99% in Physics, 98% in Computer Science, and 97% in Chemistry**
+2. I have secured **99% in Mathematics, 99% in Physics, 98% in Computer Science, and 97% in Chemistry** in PUC 2nd year.
-3. I have been in top 99.4 percentile of the students is VTU.
+3. I have been in **top 99.4 percentile** of the students in CET.
-4. I have worked an 25+ of projects ranging from math, coding, embeddeding hardware to data science.
+4. I have worked an **25+ projects** ranging from math, coding, embeddeding hardware to data science.

 ## Technical Skills